edwardyehuang/CAR/readme.md

 This is a TensorFlow re-implementation of the paper [CAR: Class-aware Regularizations for Semantic Segmentation](https://arxiv.org/pdf/2203.07160.pdf):

 ```
-@Article{cCAR2022,
+@inproceedings{ cCAR,
   author = {Ye Huang and Di Kang and Liang Chen and Xuefei Zhe and Wenjing Jia and Xiangjian He and Linchao Bao},
-  journal = {arXiv:2203.07160},
   title = {CAR: Class-aware Regularizations for Semantic Segmentation},
+  booktitle = {ECCV},
   year = {2022},
 }

 ```

 ## News